 What to expect…

-Kay is a mom of five, former White House aide, International Capital Markets banker (because apparently at one point, she could add – though not apparent by any efforts to help with 5th grade math), entrepreneur (her Two Neighbors cookie mix graced the Epicurean shelves of Neiman Marcus), Neighborhood Studies founder (intersecting women, neighbors and Bible study) and author of 4 books – taking on entitlement trends, comparison pressures, overwhelmed, and now discord (societal, interpersonal & inner) in her latest book The Peace Project: A 30-day Experiment Practicing Thankfulness, Kindness & Mercy (5/21, Revell) offers an invitation to grab what’s behind life’s Oz-curtain by taking hold of age-old wise practices that when pooled together invite pockets of peace for anyone on any given day.
+Kay is a mom of five, former White House aide, International Capital Markets banker (because apparently at one point, she could add), entrepreneur (her Two Neighbors cookie mix graced the Epicurean shelves of Neiman Marcus), Neighborhood Studies founder (intersecting women, neighbors and Bible study) and author of 4 books – taking on entitlement trends, comparison pressures, overwhelmed, and now discord (societal, interpersonal & inner) in her latest book The Peace Project: A 30-day Experiment Practicing Thankfulness, Kindness & Mercy (5/21, Revell) that offers an invitation to grab what’s behind life’s Oz-curtain by taking hold of age-old wise practices that when pooled together invite pockets of peace for anyone on any given day.

-Kay is animated, fun, quick-witted and an engaging story (of which she has many) teller.
+Kay is animated, fun, quick-witted and an engaging story teller.
 Good luck to an awkward pause finding its way into a chat with Kay.
-She has talked and lived through enough Jr. High years (hers as well as five kids), she can weather just about anything thrown her way while offering insight without taking herself too seriously.
+She has talked and lived through enough Jr. High years (hers as well as five kids) that she can weather just about anything thrown her way – offering insight without taking herself too seriously.

 “I am so grateful to have (Kay) join us again on Pardon the Mess.
 I was so refreshed by her words that a few times I forgot we were recording.” – Cynthia Yanoff, host of Pardon the Mess Podcast